 Please note - as mentioned elsewhere, with the exception of personal contact details and references, it is not possible to amend your application form once it has been submitted; so please only submit finally once you are fully satisfied with your application.

-- Reapplying to the specialty whilst still in the programme - if you are currently working in an ACCS-AM/IMT (also including core medical training) training programme, and looking to continue your training in another region without a break in service, you will be required to submit the relevant form, by email, by the closing date for applications; the form is available to download from the document library and details of where to send the form in the contacts section.
+- Reapplying to the specialty whilst still in the programme - if you are currently working in an ACCS-IM/IMT (also including core medical training) training programme, and looking to continue your training in another region without a break in service, you will be required to submit the relevant form, by email, by the closing date for applications; the form is available to download from the MDRS Resource Bank and details of where to send the form in the contacts section.

-- Disability requiring specific arrangements / adjustments - examples include: a disability which may potentially limit access to the interview centre or dyslexia - in which case you may able to claim additional time for reading scenarios at interview.
-If you are unsure whether it will have affect, contact email@example.com or add it to the form and enquire with them after submitting your form.
+- Disability requiring specific arrangements / adjustments - examples include: a disability which may potentially limit access to the interview centre or dyslexia - in which case you may be able to claim additional time for reading scenarios at interview.
+If you are unsure whether it will have an effect, contact the PSRO.
+You will be required to upload supporting evidence of any adjustment which will have a material effect on the assessment process, e.g. additional time, with your application.

-- Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
-Those eligible for the GIS (and eligible for IMT) will be guaranteed an invitation to interview at one of their regional preferences.
+- Disability confident scheme - to be eligible for this you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
+Those eligible (and eligible for IMT) will be guaranteed an invitation to interview.
 Go to the GOV.UK website for more information.
+Supporting evidence of this must be uploaded with your application.

 - Special circumstances - where you either: are the primary carer for someone who is disabled (as defined by the Equality Act 2010), or have a medical condition or disability for which ongoing follow up for the condition in a specified location is an absolute requirement, you could be eligible for this scheme.